Youngzt998/ziteng.yang.github.io/2-project.md

   }.
   ```

-  Note: we can describe Classical PDL abstractly by composing the following type classes of classical logic.
+  Note: we can describe Classical PDL abstractly by composing the type classes above of classical logic.
 The same applies to the proof system and semantic system.